 Training for Churches

-We are now offering training for churches and other houses of worship that wish to meet the new State of Minnesota exemption rule.
-I work with several other instructors to provide this training all across the state.
+We offer training for churches and other houses of worship that wish to meet the new State of Minnesota exemption rule.
+We work with several other instructors to provide this training all across the state.
 We will work with your availability and your scheduled events.
 Ask how hosting a session for your area can reduce your costs.
 Please contact us about the following:

 This 1.5 hour course is very interactive and fun.
 It covers the basics of sourcing food, hand washing, illness exclusion practices, and cross-contamination.
 This will help the supervisor by validating their leadership and making non-negotiables for volunteering very clear.
 Cost varies depending on travel, number of people, and type of event(s).

-Train the Trainer for TouchPoint House of Worship Training Opportunities (HoW-TO)
+Train the Trainer – House of Worship Training Opportunities (HoW-TO)